blurstudio/hab/README.md

 Hab is configured by json files found with glob strings passed to the cli or defined by an environment variable.

+Sort order is important to hab.
+The order of paths in `HAB_PATHS` controls how site files are merged.
+In site, config, and distro json files the order you define lists and dictionaries matters.
+Hab uses the python 3.7+ feature of dictionaries that they preserve the order a key was first inserted into the dict and iterating over the dict respects this insertion order(this does not apply to sets).
+Due to this hab code has a blanket ban on using `sort_keys=True` in json.dump(s) and care should be taken to ensure that dictionary order is preserved when processing.
+This documentation uses left and right to document the how items are processed, this is accomplished using sort order.

 ### Duplicate definitions